wastholm/git-goodies/README.md

 53M     .
 ```

-Also evict that `bitcoin.png` file, but save the most-recently committed version to `/tmp`:
+Also evict that `bitcoin.png` file, but save the most recently committed version to `/tmp`:

 ```
 $ git-evict --evict-to=/tmp src/qt/res/icons/bitcoin.png
 /home/peter/bin/git-evict: warning: path exists in HEAD, skipping: src/qt/res/icons/bitcoin.png
 ```

+That didn't work.
 By default, `git-evict` will not expel files currently in the working directory.
 But suppose we insist:

 ```
 $ git-evict --force --evict-to=/tmp src/qt/res/icons/bitcoin.png